-Remove the rear center lap-shoulder belt latch by using a pointed object to press the release button.
+Remove the rear center lap-shoulder belt latch by pressing the release button.

-Pull forward on the seatback tab located on the outboard side of the back seat cushion to fold the seatback down.
+Pull forward on the seat tab located on the outboard side of the seatback cushion and fold the seatback down.

-This will allow you direct access to the trunk.
+3. This will allow you direct access to the trunk.